Apply | Master of Public Health

 Application

 Note: You will be required to create a user and password to access the application.
-On the login screen, click the "Create an Account" link to create a new account.
+On the login screen, click the "Sign up" link to create a new account.
+Another application option is through SOPHAS, the national site for public health education.

 If you have questions, please contact us.

-Fall Semester Application Deadline: July 15, for program start in August
+Fall Semester Application Deadline: August 1*, for program start in August

 Spring Semester Application Deadline: December 15, for program start in January

-International Student Application Deadline: July 1 (Fall Semester) or December 1 (Spring Semester)
+International Student Application Deadline: August 1* (Fall Semester) or December 1* (Spring Semester)

 Master of Public Health program admission requirements